Many people don’t know that rubies and sapphires belong to the same gem family, which is called corundum.

 Chemically speaking, sapphire and ruby are both aluminum oxide.
 It’s the trace elements that give them their diverse colors.

-For instance, chrome produces pink colors; vanadium produces violet; and iron and titanium produce blue.
+For instance, chrome produces pink colors in sapphire; vanadium produces violet; and iron and titanium produce blue.

 Rubies and sapphires can also be categorized by their origin.
 Ceylon sapphires come from Ceylon (even though the country is now known as called Sri Lanka).